pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/23 💬 Chats/03 😃 Talker.md

        * Calls the 🔆 SCAN [Prompt 🤔](<02 🤔 Prompt.md>)
    * `SELFIE|<message>`
        * Calls the 👤 SELFIE [Prompt 🤔](<02 🤔 Prompt.md>)
-       * The wallet opens an iFrame on dtfw.<domain>/selfie
-       * The wallet closes on another prompt or user action.
    * `TOUCH|<message>|<locator>`
        * Calls the 🦋 TOUCH [Prompt 🤔](<02 🤔 Prompt.md>)
    * `TRACK|<message>`